-In 2012, Mr. Miller and Mr. DeCarlo earned an additional \$72,500 and \$100,000, respectively, for serving as directors on the boards of our subsidiaries.
+In 2013, Mr. Miller and Mr. DeCarlo earned an additional \$72,500 and \$100,000, respectively, for serving as directors on the boards of our subsidiaries.
+For their service on the Special Committee, Mr. Gulkowitz and Ms. Fisch were each paid a \$40,000 retainer plus a \$1,000 per meeting fee for each Special Committee meeting held on or after August 29, 2013.

-In addition to the cash compensation described above, in 2012, the Compensation Committee, upon recommendation by the Nominating and Corporate Governance Committee, determined that each of the non-employee directors other than George Karfunkel and Michael Karfunkel would receive a grant of 3,000 restricted stock units (which was then adjusted to 3,300 upon the payment of our 10% stock dividend) that vest over a three-year period in place of the typical annual grant of options to purchase 6,250 shares of our common stock, reflecting our preference, since the adoption of the 2010 Omnibus Incentive Plan, in favor of grants of restricted stock units as compared to stock options.
+In addition to the cash compensation described above, in 2013, the Compensation Committee, upon recommendation by the Nominating and Corporate Governance Committee, determined that each of the non-employee directors other than George Karfunkel and Michael Karfunkel would receive a grant of 3,000 restricted stock units (which was then adjusted to 3,300 upon the payment of our 10% stock dividend) that vest over a three-year period.
 We also grant an option to purchase 12,500 shares of our common stock to new directors upon their election to the Board.
 Each such option will fully vest one year after the date of grant and have an exercise price equal to the fair market value as of the date of the grant and will expire ten years from the date of the grant.
 George Karfunkel, Michael Karfunkel and Barry Zyskind do not receive any compensation for serving on our Board of Directors.

-The following table sets forth compensation earned by the non-employee members of our Board of Directors during the fiscal year ended December 31, 2012:
+The following table sets forth compensation earned by the non-employee members of our Board of Directors during the fiscal year ended December 31, 2013:

-Name Fees Earned or Paid in Cash (1) Stock Awards (2) Total
+Name Fees Earned or Paid in Cash (1) All Other Compensation(3) Total

-Michael Karfunkel \$ \$ \$
+Donald DeCarlo \$ 214,000 \$ 104,214 \$ \$ 318,214

+Susan Fisch 148,000 104,214 252,214

+Abraham Gulkowitz 161,000 104,214 265,214

 George Karfunkel

-Donald DeCarlo 2 21,000 81,741 302,741

-Susan Fisch 1 00,000 81,741 181,741

-Abraham Gulkowitz 1 17,000 81,741 198,741
+Michael Karfunkel -

-Jay Miller 1 74,500 81,741 256,241
+Jay Miller 167,500 104,214 7,163 278,877

-- (1) The amounts in this column reflect retainer fees, Board meeting fees and committee fees earned in 2012 for service on our Board of Directors and its committees and, with respect to Mr. DeCarlo and Mr. Miller, for service on the boards of directors of several of our subsidiaries. - (2) The dollar amounts represent the aggregate grant date fair value of awards of restricted stock units computed in accordance with accounting guidance for share-based payments as discussed in Note 15 to our consolidated financial statements for the year ended December 31, 2012.
-The grant date fair value of these awards is equal to the closing price of our common stock on the date of grant (\$24.77) multiplied by the number of restricted stock units awarded to each director.
+- (1) The amounts in this column reflect retainer fees, Board meeting fees and committee fees earned in 2013 for service on our Board of Directors and its committees and, with respect to Mr. DeCarlo and Mr. Miller, for service on the boards of directors of several of our subsidiaries, and with respect to Ms. Fisch and Mr. Gulkowitz, service on the Special Committee. - (2) The dollar amounts represent the aggregate grant date fair value of awards of restricted stock units computed in accordance with FASB ASC Topic 718 as discussed in Note 15 to our consolidated financial statements for the year ended December 31, 2013.
+The grant date fair value of these awards is equal to the closing price of our common stock on the date of grant (\$31.58) multiplied by the number of restricted stock units awarded to each director.
 Both the closing price and the number of restricted stock units have been adjusted to reflect our 10% stock dividend.
-At December 31, 2012, each of Messrs.
-DeCarlo, Gulkowitz and Miller and Ms. Fisch had 3,300 unvested restricted stock units.
-Unvested restricted stock units are forfeited upon termination of the director's service; however, if the director's termination of service is due to (i) retirement on or after his or her sixty-fifth birthday or, with our consent, on or after his or her fifty-fifth birthday; (ii) disability; or (iii) death, the restricted stock units become fully vested upon such termination of service.
-In addition, at December 31, 2012, the aggregate number of option awards outstanding for each director was: Mr. DeCarlo 20,625 shares; Ms. Fisch 20,625 shares; Mr. Gulkowitz 48,125 shares; and Mr. Miller 158,125 shares.
-All of these options are fully vested.
+At December 31, 2013, each of Messrs.
+DeCarlo, Gulkowitz and Miller and Ms. Fisch had 5,720 unvested restricted stock units.
+Unvested restricted stock units are forfeited upon termination of the director's service; however, if the director's termination of service is due to (i) retirement on or after his or her sixty-fifth birthday; (ii) disability; or (iii) death, the restricted stock units become fully vested upon such termination of service.
+In addition, at December 31, 2013, the aggregate number of fully vested and exercisable option awards outstanding for each director was: Mr. DeCarlo 21,689 shares; Ms. Fisch 22,688 shares; Mr. Gulkowitz 52,940 shares; and Mr. Miller 173,940 shares. - (3) During 2013, we paid for Mr. Miller's spouse's COBRA coverage.